Skip to contents

 Classify Text

 Assign labels to text using pre-trained classifiers.
-The default model performs sentiment analysis, but you can supply any classification model from the Hub.
+The default model performs sentiment analysis, but you can supply any classification model available on the Hugging Face Inference API.
+Not all models on the Hub support serverless inference — use hf_check_inference(model_id) to verify.

 # Sentiment analysis